lucastavaresuerj/galery-aws/README.md

   - username
   - email
   - password
-  - profile foto
+  - profile photo
 - Images should have as fields:
   - description
   - date
   - name
   - size (of the original image)
-- The images metadata should be storage at the DynamoDB along with the owner and the security (public, private)
+- The images metadata (including the use profile photo) should be storage at the DynamoDB along with the owner and the security (public, private)
 - The users should be able to upload images after the singin
-- The users should be able to remove images after the singin if the he/she is the owner of the image
+- The users should be able to remove images after the singin if he/she is the owner of the image
+- The images metadata should be fetched from appSync